 This stadium was once as high as 5th on the list of World's Largest Sporting Stadiums when it was listed as having a capacity of 114,600 spectators.
 It is currently listed as having 87,523 (March 2021).
 The opening match at the 2026 World Cup will be held at Estadio Azteca.

 Major events held at the Estadio Azteca

-- 1968 - The football final was played at this stadium
+- 1968 - The Olympic Games football final

 - 1970 - FIFA World Cup final